elastic/beats/deploy/kubernetes/metricbeat/README.md

 - role: worker
 ```

+Note that you can also specify your cluster's [nodes images](https://hub.docker.com/r/kindest/node/tags).

-After that, we can create a cluster using the command below.
+We now can create a cluster using the command below.

 ```
 $ kind create cluster --config=cluster-config.yaml
 ```

-Notice that our cluster was created using the configuration we created above.
+Notice that our cluster was created using the configuration shown above.
 The name of our cluster is the default one, `kind`.
 To interact with the cluster, you only need to specify the cluster name as a context in kubectl:

 ```
 $ kubectl cluster-info --context kind-kind